hdigital/parlgov-web/docs/project-history.md

 In 2021, our web hosting provider, Webfaction, was closed, and _ParlGov legacy_ was no longer publicly accessible.
-The main information about the project, news, and data were now provided with a static page at _parlgov.org_.
+The main information about the project, news, and data were now provided with a static site at _parlgov.org_.
 At the time, I created a Docker configuration that allows to run the legacy version locally, and that has been used to create stable releases.
 Internally, we used web hosting at PythonAnywhere to run the legacy app and to update the data.
-The page was not publicly available due to performance and security issues.
+The website was not publicly available due to performance and security issues.

 In 2024, I reimplemented the main models, pages, and data checks in _ParlGov